MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 >
 > When you're ready to begin building and deploying a real app, you can use a wide range of version control clients and services with VSTS CI builds.
 [Learn more](#version-control).

-## Create a build definition
+## Create a build pipeline

-Create a build definition that prints "Hello world."
+Create a build pipeline that prints "Hello world."

  ::: moniker range="vsts"